8ft0/study-guide/docs/linux/coreutils.md

    tar -xzvf <archive-name>.tar.gz
    ```

-By using this cheat sheet, new starters can efficiently perform common file, text, and system operations on a Linux system, leveraging the powerful utilities provided by coreutils.
+By using this study sheet, new starters can efficiently perform common file, text, and system operations on a Linux system, leveraging the powerful utilities provided by coreutils.